 You do not need to be a language major to participate in any of these programs, but you do need the appropriate level of language background.

-Language majors are required to complete at least two units of study abroad, but other students regularly sign on as well: language minors, Asian studies majors and minors, and others who want to have a competitive advantage when entering the job market in their discipline: business, political science, international development, geography, psychology, or any other field in which knowledge of another language is helpful.
+Language majors are required to complete at least two units of study abroad, but other students regularly sign on, as well, including language minors, Asian studies majors and minors, and others who want to have a competitive advantage when entering the job market in their discipline.
+Students studying business, political science, international development, geography, psychology, or any other field in which knowledge of another language is helpful may also choose to study abroad.

 The specific courses will vary according to the requirements of each discipline.
 In general, the major requires eight units of credit in a language above a certain level, two of which must be completed in a study abroad program, as well five related courses to be determined in consultation with your major adviser.